-Overall, 97% of the revised planned audits were complete or awaiting finalisation at the year-end, which is above the target of 90%.
-All outstanding and deferred audits will be reconsidered as early as practicable in 2019/20.
+Overall, 86% of the planned audits were complete or awaiting finalisation at the year-end, which is below the target of 90%.
+This shortfall was not anticipated.
+The main impact has been from the Covid-19 pandemic lockdown and the urgency of diverting Internal Audit resources towards supporting other areas of work (including vital work associated with the quality assessment and fraud checking of grants paid under the Emergency Business Grants and Local Discretionary Grants schemes).
+All outstanding and deferred audits will be reconsidered as early as practicable in 2020/21.

-A total of 11 audits were completed in respect of the key financial systems (out of the 12 included in the original plan).
-The Benefits audit, which was deferred to 2019/20, is in progress and is expected to be completed by 31 July 2019.
+A total of 11 audits were completed in respect of the key financial systems (out of the 13 included in the original plan).
+The Bank Reconciliation and Creditors and Purchasing audits were nearing completion at the time of writing and are both expected to be completed by 31 July 2020.

-During the year, 40 audit reports were issued (including nine in respect of 2017/18) with a further eight reports awaiting finalisation.
-The reports included 57 recommendations, of which eight were considered to be 'significant'.
-No recommendation was classified as 'fundamental' where action was considered imperative to ensure that the Council was not exposed to high risks.
+During the year, 45 audit reports were issued (including six in respect of 2018/19) with a further eight reports awaiting finalisation.
+The reports included 60 recommendations, of which 12 were considered to be 'significant'.
+No recommendation was classified as 'critical' where action was considered imperative to ensure that the Council was not exposed to high risks.

-A limited assurance opinion was issued in respect of the audits of Energy and Procurement.
+A limited assurance opinion was issued in respect of the audits of Cash Receipting (Payment Kiosk) and Procurement and Contract Management.
 This opinion is given where Internal Audit considered that controls within the respective systems provided only limited assurance that risks material to the achievement of the system's objectives are adequately managed.
 Progress has been made with the respective improvement actions and the outstanding matters are not thought to be sufficient so as to affect the overall opinion.